-MSN and DNP students are responsible for notifying the DUSON Clinical Placements Office in writing of changes to their place of residence as soon as possible as this could impact the availability of clinical sites.
-Depending upon the timing of the move and/or the location of the student's new residence, the School of Nursing may not be able to guarantee that a clinical placement in any one site or state can be secured.
-Students are also responsible for changing their contact information (name, address, telephone numbers) in DukeHub.
+Whenever students change residence, or are contemplating a change in residence, they are responsible for notifying the DUSON Clinical Placement Services office in writing of changes to their residence.
+The notification must occur as soon as possible in order to allow the

+CPS office time to search for a new site.
+Depending upon the timing of the move and/or the location of the student's new residence, the School of Nursing may not be able to guarantee that a clinical placement in any one location or state can be secured.
+Students are also responsible for changing their contact information (name, address, telephone numbers, etc.) in DukeHub.